 There is a kind of tester that lives in the water, changing color as the Ammonia and Nitrite levels rise and drop.

-If you want to get super technical, you can even buy computer controlled sensors that measure the levels and can graph it for you.
+If you want to get super technical, you can even buy computer-controlled sensors that measure the levels and can graph them for you.

 Options abound, but we recommend you start with the liquid drops.
 They are time-tested and highly reliable.
 Plus they’re a fun bit of home chemistry, with changing colors as exciting as any movie science laboratory.

 Water changes are one of the best and most important habits to get into when keeping fish.

 If you have an unexpected ammonia or nitrite spike, a quick 50% water change is always the first step.
 Simply keeping up on regular weekly ~40% water changes can help keep a cycle stable and happy.